YasinEl/mzRAPP/README.md

-high-resolution mass spectrometry (LC-HRMS). mzRAPPs approach is based on the increasing popularity of merging non-targeted with targeted metabolomics meaning that both types of data evaluation are often performed on the same data set.
+high-resolution mass spectrometry (LC-HRMS). mzRAPPs approach is based on the increasing popularity of merging non-targeted with targeted metabolomics meaning that both types of data evaluation are often performed on the same dataset.
 Following this assumption mzRAPP can utilize user-provided information on a set of molecules (at best \> 50) with known retention behavior. mzRAPP extracts and validates chromatographic peaks for which boundaries are provided for all (enviPat